 The notoriety this man made Coosa River Lake has received, just in the last decade alone, is phenomenal.
-Since i twas impounded in 1914 – a lake, now almost one hundred years old to date — Alabama’s Lay lake just keeps on getting better.
+Since it was impounded in 1914 – a lake, over one hundred years old to date — Alabama’s Lay lake just keeps on getting better!

 This was proven beyond a shadow of a doubt during the February, 2010 Lay lake Bassmaster Classic held out of Lay Lake’s now famous, Beeswax Creek Park boat launch, located at mid lake during a cold, late winter week, featuring some very serious bass fishing.